leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 }
 ```

-So now, we have two ways to create an object of type `TeslaRoadster` — one which which allows us to give the car a name, and one which doesn't require it.
+So now, we have two ways to create an object of type `TeslaRoadster` — one which allows us to give the car a name, and one which doesn't require it.
 Both result in a valid object, because the name is initialized properly.

 Let's add one more constructor, to show you the power.